Board of Directors

 Heidi teaches drawing, painting, and aesthetics at a classical Christian school near Annapolis.
 She studied vocal performance at Concordia University Ann Arbor and theology at Covenant Theological Seminary in St. Louis; she is an ongoing part-time student at The Schuler School of Fine Art in Baltimore.
 When not teaching, Heidi’s great loves include painting, traveling, and writing.
 Among her favorite artists and authors are Johannes Vermeer, Edward Hopper, John Ruskin, and Annie Dillard.

-Victoria graduated from UNC–Chapel Hill with BAs in journalism and English literature and a minor in music, and has done some postgraduate coursework in worship and the arts at Regent College in Vancouver.
-Now she works as an editorial freelancer and blogs at ArtandTheology.org, where she explores how the arts can stimulate renewed theological engagement with the Bible; she is especially interested in contemporary religious art.
-In addition, Victoria serves as assistant editor of ArtWay, a Netherlands-based web publication that encourages church engagement with high-quality visual art, and as a consultant for the Visual Commentary on Scripture, an online biblical art project being developed by King’s College London.
+Victoria graduated from UNC–Chapel Hill with a BA in journalism and English literature and a minor in music, and she has done some postgraduate coursework in worship and the arts at Regent College in Vancouver.
+Now she works as an editorial freelancer and blogs at ArtandTheology.org, where she explores how the arts can stimulate renewed theological engagement with the Bible.
+She is the art curator for the Daily Prayer Project, a DC-based liturgical publication, and a contributor to the Visual Commentary on Scripture.
 Among her favorite sacred artists are Arcabas, Julia Stankova, and Jyoti Sahi.
-Follow her on Twitter @artandtheology.
+Follow her on Instagram @art_and_theology.

 Dr. Chip Crane